-The lack of college and career readiness research situated in rural schools has painted the picture of barriers for student but does not offer education leadership information for marshalling the unique assets of their schools.
-Expectations, opportunities, information, support for students and families are all essential components of a college going culture in rural schools of poverty, particularly for potential first generation college students and their families.
-Additional research to provide best practices to support rural schools in expanding their students postsecondary options is needed.
+The lack of college and career readiness research situated in rural schools has painted the picture of barriers for students but does not offer education leadership information for marshalling the unique assets of their schools.
+Expectations, opportunities, information, support for students and families are all essential components of a college-going culture in rural schools of poverty, particularly for potential first-generation college students and their families.
+Additional research to provide best practices to support rural schools in expanding their students’ postsecondary options is needed.

 Chapter 3